Short-dated euro area yields hover near multi-year highs

 "We've seen quite a big move in the Fed terminal rate and a dramatic decline in rate cuts priced by the back end of the year and I think euro zone yields have been dragged along with that," said Lyn Graham-Taylor, senior rates strategist at Rabobank.

-Germany's 2-year yield DE2YT=RR, which is sensitive to changes in interest rate expectations, eased 2 basis points to 2.843%, close to a more than 14-year high of 2.882% reached on Wednesday.
+Germany's 2-year yield DE2YT=RR, which is sensitive to changes in policy rate expectations, eased 1 basis point to 2.861%, close to a more than 14-year high of 2.882% reached on Wednesday.
 Yields move inversely with prices.

-Germany's 10-year yield DE10YT=RR, seen as the benchmark for the euro area, was down 2 basis points to 2.445%.
+Germany's 10-year yield DE10YT=RR, seen as the benchmark for the euro area, was down 1 basis point to 2.46%.
 It hit its highest level in over a month on Wednesday at 2.483%.

-The ECB will follow up March's expected 50 basis point move with a further quarter point hike next quarter.
+The ECB is expected to follow up March's expected 50 basis point move with a further quarter point hike next quarter.
 The vast majority of economists polled by Reuters said the risk is that it goes even higher.

 Traders raise peak rate betshttps://tmsnrt.rs/3YQdVKP